-John Hickenlooper was sworn in as governor of Colorado on January 11, 2011.
-He currently serves as vice chair of the National Governors Association.
+John Hickenlooper was sworn in as governor of Colorado on January 11, 2011, and was sworn in for his second term on January 13, 2015.
+He currently serves as chair of the National Governors Association.

 Hickenlooper began his career as a geologist and later opened a series of restaurants and brewpubs across the country, including the Wynkoop Brewing Co. in downtown Denver.
 He served as the mayor of Denver, Colorado, from 2003 to 2011.
 As mayor, he reduced the size of city government, streamlined services and introduced successful programs to reduce homelessness and promote sustainability.